 - Smaller orders.
 You can reduce the number of units ordered per purchase, and increase the number of orders to compensate.
 By doing so, the average amount of inventory on hand at any time is lower than if you just placed one large order up front, and this reduces the average investment in inventory.
 However, this approach will not work if delivery costs are high or if suppliers are located far away.

 - Order from nearby suppliers.
 If suppliers are located nearby, you can use a very small safety stock (which is used to guard against delivery delays from suppliers).

 - Use supplier-managed inventory.
 Have suppliers own their inventory in your warehouse until the moment when you use or sell it.
 This vastly reduces the amount of time that your cash is tied up in inventory ownership.
 This approach will likely require sole sourcing to suppliers.

 - Concentrate machinery.
 Reconfigure the production area so that machines are as close together as possible.
 This means that the amount of work-in-process inventory that is in transit between machines is reduced.

 - Install conveyors.
 To build on the last point, once you have put machines close together, install conveyor belts between them.
-By doing so, you avoid the old approach of letting inventory pile up in a container until it is full, and then transporting it to the next machine.
+Doing so avoids the old approach of letting inventory pile up in a container until it is full, and then transporting it to the next machine.
 Instead, inventory flows in units of one, which reduces the overall inventory requirement.

 - Minimize the size of production runs.
-Schedule very small production runs, preferably only to accomodate existing customer orders.
-Otherwise, excessive production will lead to an excessive amount of finished goods.
+Schedule very small production runs, preferably only to accommodate existing customer orders.
+Otherwise, excessive production will lead to an excessive amount of finished goods inventory.